 Dentists must complete additional training to administer general sedation.
 However, an anesthesiologist may be brought in to do it.

-The complexity of the treatment, your personal preferences, and what your dentist deems is necessary are all factors that can determine what type of sedation is the best option for you.
+The complexity of the treatment, your personal preferences, and what your dentist deems necessary determine what type of sedation is best for you.

 Sedation dental methods are safe for patients of all ages.
 It’s given to you in a safe, highly controlled setting.
-Here at Valley Ridge Dental Centre, we take your needs seriously and will do our utmost to make sure that you’re well taken care of the entire time.
-Our friendly, accommodating, and capable team is ready and willing to work with you and your family.
-So, if you’re looking to receive oxide sedation near you, call, stop by our clinic, or visit our website to book an appointment today!
+Here at Valley Ridge Dental Centre, we take your needs seriously and will do our utmost to ensure you’re well taken care of the entire time.
+Our friendly, helpful, capable team is ready and willing to work with you and your family.
+So, if you want to receive oxide sedation near you, call, stop by our clinic, or visit our website to book an appointment today!